wilsonte-umich/mdi-suite-template/shiny/shared/session/modules/appSteps/README.md

 )
 ```

-Please note that most apps are encouraged to use sourceFileUpload as the first
+Most apps are encouraged to use sourceFileUpload as the first
-appStep module as it fulfills many common requirements in well tested code.
+appStep module as it fulfills common requirements in well tested code.